oliverklee/ext-seminars/Documentation/Reference/Hooks/Index.rst

 .. _backendemail_en:

-Hooks for the e-mails sent from the back-end module
+Hooks for the emails sent from the back-end module
 """""""""""""""""""""""""""""""""""""""""""""""""""

 The hook classes need to be registered and written like this: